Ryan Kalil: Carolina Panthers

-Pre-draft predictions turned out to be correct, as Kalil was selected in the second round of the draft with the 59th pick by the Carolina Panthers.
+Kalil was selected in the second round of the draft with the 59th pick by the Carolina Panthers.
 He was the first center to be selected in the 2007 draft and joined his teammate from the USC Trojans, Dwayne Jarrett, who the Panthers also selected in the second round.

 In 2007, Kalil started three games at center.

 In 2008, Kalil was named the full-time starter at center.
 He started in all 12 games that he appeared, missing four games due to injury.

+In the 2009 season, Kalil started in all 16 games.
+He was named as a Pro Bowler for the first time for the 2009 season.

+Kalil started all 16 games in the 2010 season.
+He earned Pro Bowl honors for the second consecutive time with his performance in the 2010 season.

 In 2011, Kalil received a franchise tag from the Panthers.
 On August 19, 2011, the Panthers signed Kalil to a six-year $49 million deal, making him the highest paid center in NFL history.
+He started all 16 games in the 2011 season.
 He was selected to the Pro Bowl as the starting center of the NFC team.
 He was ranked 99th by his fellow players on the NFL Top 100 Players of 2012.

-On February 7, 2016, Kalil was part of the Panthers team that played in Super Bowl 50.
-In the game, the Panthers fell to the Denver Broncos by a score of 24–10.
+In the 2012 season, Kalil started five games before going on injured reserve.

+Kalil started all 16 regular season games and the Panthers' one postseason game in the 2013 season.
+He earned Pro Bowl and first team All-Pro honors for the 2013 season.
+He was ranked 93rd by his fellow players on the NFL Top 100 Players of 2014.